 Balanced Force - Definition, Examples, Characteristics, FAQs

-Edited By Team Careers360 | Updated on May 23, 2022 12:51 PM IST
+Edited By Vishal kumar | Updated on Nov 27, 2024 02:15 PM IST

-What is Balanced Force and Unbalanced Force?
+What are Balanced Force and Unbalanced Force?

-In physics, you could hear the word balanced and unbalanced forces a lot.
+In physics, you could hear the words balanced and unbalanced forces a lot.
 Did you ever ask what these forces are?
 We first need to grasp what strength is to understand balanced and unbalanced forces.
 The pull or push on an item may be defined by force.
 In virtually every element of our daily existence, we utilise strength or power.
-In practically every phenomenon in the cosmos it is the driving component.
-Everything is an evidence of strength, from the gravitational pull of the sun, which connects the solar system to a child's elevation of a pencil.
+In practically every phenomenon in the cosmos, it is the driving component.
+Everything is evidence of strength, from the gravitational pull of the sun, which connects the solar system to a child's elevation of a pencil.

 JEE Main Highest Scoring Chapters & Topics